diejuse/proot_MaemoLeste_on_Android/README.md

     -      adb shell settings put global settings_enable_monitor_phantom_procs false
 Source: https://maheshtechnicals.com/fix-termux-error-process-completed-signal-9-disable-phantom-process-killer-in-android-12-13/
 ###

-- (OPTIONAL.
-If you want to access Android functions from Termux such as getting the battery level, opening the camera and other applications.
-Does not work on all devices.)
-Download and install termux-api the latest apk release of Termux-api from https://f-droid.org/es/packages/com.termux.api/
+- OPTIONAL.
+If you want to access Android functions from Termux such as getting the battery level, opening the camera and other applications, follow next steps:
+  - Download and install termux-api the latest apk release of Termux-api from https://f-droid.org/es/packages/com.termux.api/
+  - Enable the advanced permission "Draw over other apps" of the Termux application (change it from Android settings).

 ## RUNNING IT.
 1. Open termux-x11 app.